 An ecosystem-level reference point (ELRP) is an ecosystem harvest level or indicator with one or more associated benchmarks (i.e., targets, limits, or thresholds) to identify, monitor, or maintain desirable ecosystem conditions and functions (Morrison et al. 2024).
 In support of Guidelines 2 and 3, NOAA Fisheries has developed ecosystem indicators to inform decision-makers of the status and vulnerabilities of U.S. marine ecosystems.
 Action items under Guideline 4 will help decision-makers better understand how their decisions may affect more and less vulnerable components of the marine environment.
-Here, under Goal 5.a, NOAA Fisheries will use the following action item to explore whether and how to develop and implement ecosystem-level targets, limits, or thresholds that may help sustain our ecosystems and the ecosystem services into the future:
+Under Goal 5.a, NOAA Fisheries will use the following Action Item to explore whether and how to develop and implement ecosystem-level targets, limits, or thresholds that may help sustain ecosystems and ecosystem services into the future: